Permafrost/Tundra/README.md

     * `$equal?` is a boolean indicating if `$list.x` equals `$list.y`.

+* #### tundra.list.object:filter

+  Filters the given list to only include items where the given condition evaluates to true.

+  * Inputs:
+    * `$list` is the list to be filtered.

+    * `$condition` is a `tundra.condition:evaluate` compatible
+      conditional statement used to filter the given list.

+      List items are represented in the evaluation scope by a variable named `$item`.

+      For example, to filter a list to only include items equal to 1 or 2, use the following `$condition`:

+          %$item% == 1 or %$item% == 2

+    * `$scope` is an optional IData document containing the variables against which `$condition` will be evaluated.
+      If not specified, the `$condition` will be evaluated against the pipeline.

+  * Outputs:
+    * `$list` is the given list filtered to only include the items where `$condition` evaluated to true.

 * #### tundra.list.object:get

   Returns the item stored at a given index in a list.
 A zero-